mateusbarros88/IntroMachineLearning/readme.md

 ----------------------------------------------
 Deadline: 5th of March 2013.

-We are working with the MNISK Digit Dataset and this section will involve feature extraction and some basic statistics analysis of the data/features.
+We are working with the MNIST Digit Dataset and this section will involve feature extraction and some basic statistics analysis of the data/features.